ton-blockchain/docs/docs/howto/config-params.md

 #### 6. Upgrading the code of configuration smart contract and the elector smart contract

 It may happen that the code of the configuration smart contract itself or the code of the elector smart contract has to be upgraded.
 To this end, the same mechanism as described above is used.
 The new code is to be stored into the only reference of a value cell, and this value cell has to be proposed as the new value of configuration parameter `-1000` (for upgrading the configuration smart contract) or `-1001` (for upgrading the elector smart contract).
-These parameters pretend to be critical, so a lot of validator votes is needed to change the configuration smart contract (this is akin to adopting a new constitution).
+These parameters pretend to be critical, so a lot of validator votes are needed to change the configuration smart contract (this is akin to adopting a new constitution).
 We expect that such changes will involve first testing them in a test network, and discussing the proposed changes in public forums before each validator operator decides to vote for or against proposed changes.

 Alternatively, critical configuration parameters `0` (the address of the configuration smart contract) or `1` (the address of the elector smart contract) can be changed to other values, that must correspond to already existing and correctly initialized smart contracts.
 In particular, the new configuration smart contract must contain a valid configuration dictionary in the first reference of its persistent data.
 Since it is not so easy to correctly transfer changing data (such as the list of active configuration proposals, or the previous and current participant lists of validator elections) between different smart contracts, in most cases it is better to upgrade the code of existing smart contract rather than to change the configuration smart contract address.